b9software/B9AutoFold/README.md

 ## Features

 - Out-of-the-box: no settings required
+- Great Helper for Reviewing AI-Generated Code: Automatically keeps uncommitted changes (git diff) unfolded.
+When AI agents modify your code, you see exactly what changed while the rest remains folded—perfect for efficient reviews.
 - Uses the editor's Document Symbols (Outline) to plan folding for any language that provides them
 - Fallback to "Fold Level 2" when symbols are not available
 - Respects your current selection: selected regions are avoided during folding